A topic from the subject of Organic Chemistry in Chemistry.

 Conclusion

 This guide provides a comprehensive overview of separation techniques in organic chemistry.
-It covers the basic concepts, equipment, techniques, types of experiments, data analysis, applications, and conclusion.
+It covers the basic concepts, equipment, techniques, types of experiments, data analysis, and applications.
 Understanding these techniques is crucial for chemists to successfully isolate, purify, and analyze organic compounds, enabling advancements in research, development, and various industrial applications.

 Separation Techniques in Organic Chemistry